Frequently Asked Questions

 Q. Is the program licensed and accredited?

 A. Yes.
-The HFH DMS Program has full accreditation through 2024 in the area of general sonography, which includes sonographic principles and instrumentation, abdomen, obstetrics, gynecology, and superficial parts.
-For more information, see: www.caahep.org/Find-An-Accredited-Program
+The HFH DMS Program has full accreditation through 2024 in Abdomen-Extended, and Obstetrics and Gynecology.
+For more information, visit: https://www.caahep.org/students/find-an-accredited-program

 Q. What are the benefits of graduating from a CAAHEP accredited program?